 Although fully released on the Amiga, the developers struggled with the C64 edition due to sprite limitations, so developers Digital Excess convinced Demonware that the C64 version wasn’t viable to continue.

-Sadly this means the title is “case closed” with nothing more to find or recover.
+Sadly this means the title is a “case closed” with nothing more to find or recover.
 At least you can get a glimpse of how it was shaping up early on.

 Contributions: Se7en of Digital Excess